Complete transparency with three active-passive-coupled optical resonators

 There will be totally different response to the input, if the prepared gain rate $\kappa_2$ surpasses the damping rate $\kappa_{3}$ of a neighboring resonator but keeps the system to be dynamically stable (see Appendix D).
 Now the curve of $\text{Re}(\varepsilon_T)$ takes the form in Fig. 3(b1), showing a window centered at the minimum amplification.
 The corresponding curve of $\text{Im}(\varepsilon_T)$ has a slope $K>0$ at $x=0$, displaying a fast-light effect with the negatives time delays in Fig. 3(b2).

-Instead of being a limit point that should be asymptotically approached, the $100\%$ transmission rate emerges at a midpoint of tuning the coupling $J_2$.
-As represented by the sample results in Fig. 4(a), tuning the coupling strength from $J_2>J_{2,c}=\sqrt{\kappa_{2}\kappa_{3}}$ to $J_2<J_{2,c}$ outputs a light field continuously varying from the smaller than the $100\%$ transmission to the larger than the $100\%$ transmission at the transparency window center.
-The dispersion property demonstrating the slow-light effect is still preserved in the regimes deviating from the complete intracavity field cancellation; see Fig. 4(b).
-As the distance between cavity $2$ and $3$ keeps increasing from where cavity $1$ is in the vacuum state of completely eliminated intracavity field, which is at $J_{2,c}=0.6$ MHz for the system described in Fig. 4, more generated photons will go to cavity $1$ so that a higher and higher ratio $|a_{out}/a_{in}|^2>1$ will be achieved until the system loses its dynamical stability at $J_2=0.2449$ MHz.
-At a very small coupling $J_2$, this system under the condition $J_1<\sqrt{\kappa_1\kappa_2}$ behaves like two active-passive-coupled resonators in the PT-symmetry broken regime.
-Although these phenomena of amplifying and reducing the output under a fixed gain rate $\kappa_2$ are illustrated with the parameters of high-quality microresonators \cite{mc1,mc2,mc3}, there is no restriction on the qualities of the used optical resonators, since the conditions on system stability given in Appendix D and a tunable range covering the point $J_{2,c}$ guarantee their occurrence.
+Instead of being a limit point that should be asymptotically approached, the completely vanishing field in cavity $1$ emerges at a midpoint of tuning the coupling $J_2$.
+As represented by the samples in Fig. 4(a), tuning the coupling strength from $J_2>J_{2,c}=\sqrt{\kappa_{2}\kappa_{3}}$ to $J_2<J_{2,c}$ will continuously switch the transparency window center from less than the $100\%$ transmission to more than the $100\%$ transmission, while the dispersion property demonstrating the slow-light effect is still preserved as seen from Fig. 4(b).
+As the distance between cavity $2$ and $3$ keeps increasing from where cavity $1$ is in the vacuum state of completely eliminated intracavity field, which is at $J_{2,c}=0.6$ MHz for the system in Fig. 4, more and more photons will enter cavity $1$ and realize an intracavity field phase for the mode $a_1$ to interfere with the input field constructively, so that a higher and higher ratio $|a_{out}/a_{in}|^2>1$ will be achieved until the system loses its dynamical stability at $J_2=0.2449$ MHz.
+Then it becomes something like two coupled resonators in a PT-symmetry broken regime due to the choice $J_1<\sqrt{\kappa_1\kappa_2}$.
+There is no restriction on the qualities of used optical resonators for seeing these phenomena of amplifying and reducing the output without modifying the built-in optical gain, since the system stability under an arbitrary net gain rate $\kappa_{2}$, which is detailed in Appendix D, and an available coupling strength range covering the point $J_{2,c}$ guarantee their occurrence.
+The structure in Fig. 1(a) can thus beat a common notion that the better the used optical resonators are, the better the induced transparency will be.